patrick-corley/CaptuRow/README.md

 # CaptuRow
 Hardware and software platform for capturing and analyzing rowing performance data.

-Project Goal:
+<b>Project Goal</b>:
-- Develop open-source hardware, firmware and data analysis systems for the niche market of rowing performance monitors
+- Develop open-source hardware, firmware and data analysis systems for the niche market of rowing performance monitors.
 - Make useful, reliable performance monitoring systems that can be produced at a low cost and thus, made more accessible for a larger community of individuals in the rowing community.

 Folder Structure: